-I found that suggesting such volatile shares didn’t work because to buy volatile shares, unless you are really in the know about such a share, is trading rather than investing.
+I found that suggesting such volatile shares didn’t work because to buy volatile stocks unless you are really in the know, is trading rather than investing.
 A difference between trading and investing is that timing is everything.
-And unless you have my indicators or similar and watch your volatile share regularly you can miss it.
+And unless you have my indicators or similar and watch your volatile share regularly, you can miss it.

 The shares I have pointed you to are part of your go-get-em or growth fund.
-This is not your fun fund.
+Not your fun fund.
 That is something entirely different.
-How you divide your total account into: Annuity (or pension), go-get-em (or growth) and fun is up to you.
+How you divide your total account into Annuity (or pension), go-get-em (or growth) and fun are up to you.
 I think it is not that difficult as the only areas that should alter are the annuity and fun.
 The go-get-em should, to my mind, always stay the same.

-In other words, if your age is 25 your fun fund is bigger than your annuity.
+In other words, if your age is 25 your fun fund is more significant than your annuity.
 Probably much bigger!
-Later in life the proportion of these funds equal each other and then later still in life they switch places.
+Later in life, the proportion of these funds equal each other and then later still in life they switch places.
 However, the go-get-em portion can stay the same throughout.
 And these are the shares I gave you yesterday.
-It is important to regularly adjust the proportions.
-Lets say you have particular success in your fun fund then this has to be redistributed back to an overall fund balance that is right for you.
-This should be done regularly and certainly annually.
+It is essential to adjust the proportions regularly.
+Let’s say you have particular success in your fun fund then this has to be redistributed back to an overall fund balance that is right for you; this should be done regularly and probably annually.

 In the next day or two, I will provide the US growth shares.